Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Photon--photon interactions

 The first direct evidence of the LbyL process in Pb+Pb UPC at the LHC was established by the ATLAS~\cite{HION-2016-05} and CMS~\cite{CMS-FSQ-16-012} Collaborations.
 The evidence was obtained from Pb+Pb data recorded in 2015 at a centre-of-mass energy of $\sqrt{s_{NN}}~=~5.02$~\TeV with integrated luminosities of 0.5~$\textrm{nb}^{-1}$~(ATLAS) and 0.4~$\textrm{nb}^{-1}$~(CMS).
 Exploiting a data sample of Pb+Pb collisions collected in 2018 at the same centre-of-mass energy with an integrated luminosity of 1.7~$\textrm{nb}^{-1}$, the ATLAS Collaboration observed LbyL scattering with a significance of $8.2$ standard deviations~\cite{HION-2018-19}.

 In the combined 2015 and 2018 Pb+Pb data analysis~\cite{HION-2019-08}, ATLAS studied the LbyL scattering with improved precision and more detail.
 In addition to the fiducial cross-section, ATLAS measures the differential cross-sections as a function of several properties of the final-state photons (see Figure~\ref{fig:lbyl}).
-All measured cross-sections are consistent within two standard deviations with the SM theory predictions for LbyL scattering.
+All measured cross-sections are consistent within two standard deviations with the SM theory (LO QED) predictions for LbyL scattering~\cite{Harland-Lang:2018iur}.
+The inclusion of NLO QED and NLO QCD corrections~\cite{AH:2023kor} reduces, but does not eliminate, the small tension with theoretical predictions.
 The result explores a broader range of diphoton masses, increasing the expected signal yield by about 50\% in comparison to the previous ATLAS measurements.

 The measurement of LbyL scattering is sensitive to BSM processes, such as `axion-like' particles.
 These are hypothetical pseudoscalar particles with typically weak interactions with SM particles.
 The diphoton invariant mass distribution reported by ATLAS is used to set limits on the production of axion-like particles~\cite{HION-2019-08}.
 This result provides the most stringent limits to date on axion-like particle production for masses in the range of 6--100~\GeV.